-Delhi HC tells Twitter to take down five posts against historian Vikram Sampath yet again
+Vikram Sampath plea: Delhi HC tells Twitter to take down five posts critiquing writer yet again

-In February, historian Audrey Truschke was restrained from posting defamatory content against Sampath.
+In February, historian Audrey Truschke was restrained from posting defamatory content about Sampath.

-The Delhi High Court has asked microblogging site Twitter to delete five defamatory tweets posted by historian Audrey Truschke against another historian Vikram Sampath, Bar and Bench reported on Wednesday.
+The Delhi High Court has asked microblogging site Twitter to delete five purportedly defamatory tweets posted by historian Audrey Truschke about another historian Vikram Sampath, Bar and Bench reported on Wednesday.

-The court on February 18 had restrained three academicians, including Truschke, from posting defamatory content against Sampath.
+The court on February 18 had restrained three academicians, including Truschke, from posting defamatory content about Sampath.
 On February 24 the High Court directed Twitter to take down five tweets by Truschke.

-Truschke had accused Sampath of plagiarising content in his works on Hindutva ideologue Vinayak Damodar Savarkar.
+Truschke had accused Sampath of including plagiarised material in his books about Hindutva ideologue Vinayak Damodar Savarkar.
 Sampath had filed a defamation suit against them.

 “Despite an injunction passed by this court in orders dated February 18, 2022, and February 24, 2022, the defendant [Truschke] continues to post defamatory material against the plaintiff [Sampath] on the platform [Twitter],” the court said last week.